-We developed a DryadLINQ application to perform the calculation of pairwise SW-G distances for a given set of genes by adopting a coarse grain task decomposition approach.
-This approach performs minimum inter-task communication and hence ameliorates the higher communication and synchronization costs of the parallel runtime.
+In this approach, the overall pairwise computation is decomposed into tasks by considering the output matrix.
 To clarify our algorithm, let's consider an example where N gene sequences produce a pairwise distance matrix of size NxN.
-We decompose the computation task by considering the resultant matrix and group the overall computation into a block matrix of size DxD where D is a multiple (>2) of the available computation nodes.
-Due to the symmetry of the distances D(i,j) and D(j,i) we only calculate the distances in the blocks of the upper triangle of the block matrix as shown in figure 3. (left).
+We decompose the computation task by considering the resultant matrix and group the overall computation into a block matrix of size DxD where D is a multiple (>2) of the available computation nodes and d=(N/D).
+Due to the symmetry of the distances D(i,j) and D(j,i), we only calculate the distances in the blocks of the upper triangle of the block matrix as shown in figure 3 (top).
 Diagonal blocks are specially handled and calculated as full sub blocks.
 As the number of diagonal blocks is D and total number is D(D+1)/2, there is no significant compute overhead added.
-The blocks in the upper triangle are partitioned (assigned) to the available compute nodes and a DryadLINQ's "Apply" operation is used to execute a function to calculate (N/D)x(N/D) distances in each block, where d is defined as N/D. After computing the distances in each block, the function calculates the transpose matrix of the result matrix which corresponds to a block in the lower triangle, and writes both these matrices into two output files in the local file system.
-The names of these files and their block numbers are communicated back to the main program.
-The main program sorts the files based on their block numbers and performs another "Apply" operation to combine the files corresponding to rows in block matrix as shown in the figure 3 (right).
-The first step of this computation domintates the overall running time of the application and with the algorithm explained it clearly resembles the characteristics of a "many-task" problem.
+Once the block boundaries are defined, the upper triangular blocks are processed separately resembling a MTC application.
+Each UT block produces two outputs; (i) the pairwise distances corresponding to the genes in the block's boundary and (ii) the transpose of the same to represent the corresponding uncalculated block in the lower triangle.
+The diagonal blocks do not produce duplicates as both the output and the transpose are the same.